kscr70/WearableComputing_Project/CodeBook.md

 * `train/X_train.txt`: Training set.
 7352 observations of the 561 features for 21 of the 30 participants.

 * `train/y_train.txt`': Training labels.
-Subject ID lablels for all observations in the training set.
+Activity lablels for all observations in the training set.

 * `test/X_test.txt`: Test set.
 7352 observations of the 561 features for 19 of the 30 participants.

 * `test/y_test.txt`: Test labels.
-Subject ID lablels for all observations in the test set.
+Activity lablels for all observations in the test set.

 * `train/subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.